 Transforming Mental Health and Dementia Provision with the Natural Environment

-We have been shaping up the agenda for this flagship national one-day conference, which will take place on the 10th November 2016, at Bartholomews Hospital Great Hall, London, and we are very excited to announce our workshop programme for the day.
+We have been shaping up the agenda for this flagship national one-day conference, which will take place on the 10th November 2016, at St Bartholomew's Hospital, London, and we are very excited to announce our workshop programme for the day.

 - The Forestry Commission

-These interactive sessions involving health and natural environment leaders will look initially at experiences of commissioning processes, and then follow up with identifying success factors in increasing the scale of these interventions.
+These interactive sessions involving health and natural environment leaders will look in detail at experiences of commissioning and examine critical success factors in increasing the scale of interventions.

-Anyone involved in developing or commissioning mental health outcomes is strongly advised to attend this conference which, as well as its speaking participants, is already attracting senior delegates from across the natural environment and mental health sectors.
+Anyone involved in developing or commissioning mental health and dementia services is strongly advised to attend this conference which is already attracting senior delegates from across the natural environment and health and social care sectors.

 The National Outdoors for All Working Group chaired by Natural England is hosting a national conference, organised by The Centre for Sustainable Healthcare (CSH) to bring the health and social care sectors together with the natural environment sector, to look at practical ways of increasing provision and commissioning of natural solutions as a mainstream activity in helping to tackle mental health and dementia.